miladshiraniUCB/dsc-model-fit-linear-regression-lab/README.md

     Add  MSZoning_RH                    with p-value 3.95797e-05
     Add  Neighborhood_NWAmes            with p-value 0.00346099
     Drop SaleType_WD                    with p-value 0.0554448

-    /Users/lore.dirick/anaconda3/lib/python3.6/site-packages/ipykernel_launcher.py:46: FutureWarning:
-    The current behaviour of 'Series.argmax' is deprecated, use 'idxmax' instead.
-    The behavior of 'argmax' will be corrected to return the positional maximum in the future.
-For now, use 'series.values.argmax' or 'np.argmax(np.array(values))' to get the position of the maximum row.

     Add  Neighborhood_Mitchel           with p-value 0.00994666
     Drop Neighborhood_Somerst           with p-value 0.0500753
     Add  Neighborhood_SawyerW           with p-value 0.00427685